GeodeArc/GeoDots/README.md

   <p></p>

-  > If thers an issue installing, please submit a bug report!
+  > Should work on pretty much any arch based system (minimal, or not).
+If thers an issue installing, please submit a bug report!

   ```bash
   bash <(curl -s "https://geodearc.github.io/GeoDots/autoinstall.sh")